BG3-Community-Library-Team/bg3-community/Tutorials/Icons/Icon-Creation.md

 title: Icon Creation
 description: Apply icons to your items, passives, skills, spells, etc. (Does not include class/subclass icons)
 published: true
-date: 2024-05-08T06:50:52.688Z
+date: 2024-05-08T06:54:56.300Z
 tags: tutorial, icons, icon, atlas
 editor: markdown
 dateCreated: 2024-05-08T06:50:52.688Z
 ---

 # Introduction
 This guide is intended to help you create and work with different types of icons in the game.
-Alot of this was learned from [Loz's guide that he posted on discord](https://discord.com/channels/98922182746329088/1161812332721209354) and imo is a much more concise and quick way to learn about icons then here so I suggest you check it out.
-He also include not only file templates to use for this but background pngs thats match standard ones in the game that will help with your icon creation journey.
-Anyways, if you want to follow along, take a look at the mod in the repo that this guide revolves around, PaladinOfTheCosmicOrder, initially made for class modification but I think its a cool idea so I will possibly use it for other guides moving forward.
+Alot of this was learned from [Loz's guide that he posted on discord](https://discord.com/channels/98922182746329088/1161812332721209354) and is a much more concise and quick way to learn about icons then here so I suggest you check it out.
+Loz also includes not only file templates to use for this but background pngs thats match standard ones in the game that will help with your icon creation journey.
+This tutorial will show you how to add icons by following along as I apply icons to various skills/spells/passives for the class Paladin Of The Cosmic Order.

 # Goals
 <details>